Manual Installation

 First, install the necessary Plate packages.
 These packages provide the core editor functionality, React integration, and basic plugins for marks and elements.

-• @udecode/plate: The core Plate engine and React components.
+• platejs: The core Plate engine and React components.

-• @udecode/plate-basic-marks: Plugin for basic text formatting like bold, italic, and underline.
+• @platejs/basic-nodes: Plugin for basic nodes like headings, bold, italic, underline, etc.

 TypeScript Configuration